 The app requires users to fill out a questionnaire powered by AI technology so that the algorithm can use previous data to provide the most likely causes.
 These causes can involve a list of diseases or risk factors that may be causing the symptoms.
 There are also other applications that use AI to provide health management.

 This application is a breakthrough in mHealth tech since it showcases the involvement of doctors into the digital health realm.
 It also displays the emergence of artificial intelligence in the world of healthcare under a medical and scientific spectrum.

 Reflections Over The mHealth App Revolution

-The medical health applications and their facilitation for healthcare professionals have shown that Telehealth is possible and can be done safely and at a global scale.
-Much of the concerns of healthcare professionals have been overcome, and most patients have had positive experiences.
+The medical health applications and their facilitation for medical professionals have shown that Telehealth is possible and can be done safely and at a global scale.
+Much of the concerns of medical professionals have been overcome, and most patients have had positive experiences.

 As time progresses, professionals will be able to improve the digital health situation.
 There is no denying that many people that have utilized online consultation have found it incredibly convenient and efficient.
 There is a high likelihood that patients will come out of lockdowns demanding their healthcare physicians to continue telemedicine treatments.